ericr-stein/klartext/README.md

-# Language Simplification App KTZH
+# KlartextZH – Language Simplification App KTZH

-Production code and quality evaluations for the **Language Simplification App of the Cantonal Administration**.
+Production code and quality evaluations for KlartextZH, the **Language Simplification App of the Cantonal Administration**.

 ## Installation